- How is endometrial cancer treated?

 - Hormone therapy for endometrial cancer

 - Complementary and alternative therapies for endometrial cancer

 - Treatment options for endometrial cancer by stage

 Radiation therapy for endometrial cancer

 This procedure is done in the radiation suite of the hospital or care center.
-About 4 to 6 weeks after the hysterectomy, the radiation oncologist inserts a special applicator into the woman's vagina, and pellets of radioactive material are inserted into the applicator.
+The radiation oncologist inserts a special applicator into the woman's vagina, and pellets of radioactive material are inserted into the applicator.
 There are 2 types of brachytherapy used for endometrial cancer, low-dose rate (LDR) and high-dose rate (HDR).

 In LDR brachytherapy, the radiation devices are usually left in place for about 1 to 4 days.
 The patient needs to stay immobile to keep the radiation sources from moving during treatment, and so she is usually kept in the hospital overnight.
 Several treatments may be necessary.
 Because the patient has to stay immobile, this form of brachytherapy carries a risk of serious blood clots in the legs (called deep venous thrombosis or DVT).
 LDR is less commonly used now in this country.

 In HDR brachytherapy, the radiation is more intense.
 Each dose takes a very short period of time (usually less than an hour), and the patient can return home the same day.
 For endometrial cancer, HDR brachytherapy is often given weekly or even daily for at least 3 doses.